zazrashima/appium-tests/README.md

 - Verify search results contain relevant articles.
 - Verify search results should be empty.

+Test reports are generated in `ExtentReports` folder automatically.
+In case failed tests, immediate screenshots are captured and displayed in the report as well.

 ## System Requirements
 Android
 * Mac OSX or Windows or Linux